Dropped Objects come in diverse range of shapes, sizes and weights, and may fall for a variety of different reasons.

 Across numerous industries, the challenge of mitigating Dropped Object risks is being met admirably, often in the face of considerable financial pressure.

 Dropsafe solutions have been adopted worldwide by more than 300 leading businesses across sectors including Oil & Gas, Mining, Marine, Power Generation, Industrial and Offshore Wind.

 However, there is still work to be done in order to ensure that Dropped Object Prevention best practice is not only routinely followed but proactively pursued.

 Dropped Objects present a fourfold threat to the safety of personnel, the integrity of equipment, financial performance, and the reputation of businesses and their stakeholders.

-Dropped Objects risk damaging equipment which could lead not only to the cost of replacing the damaged assets, but also a need to temporarily suspend operations.
+Falling Objects risk damaging equipment which could lead not only to the cost of replacing the damaged assets, but also a need to temporarily suspend operations.
 This would in turn have a significant financial impact.

-Injuries to personnel also cost companies financially through working days lost.
+Injuries to personnel cost companies financially through working days lost.
 Furthermore, there are potential financial compensation implications, and the legal consequences that go hand-in-hand with injuries.

 It is possible to avoid costly damage to corporate reputation and finances as well as prevent the potential loss of life or serious injury to technician or contractor.
-Companies can do this by implementing a comprehensive drops prevention programme and installing robust mitigation solutions.
+Companies can do this by implementing a comprehensive Dropped Object prevention programme and installing robust mitigation solutions.
 By proactively mitigating Dropped Object risk, companies can set themselves apart and gain a commercial advantage.

 Explore our Dropped Object prevention solutions